1. What is a stair lift?

 3. Warranty and Service

 Most stair lifts come with a 1 year manufacturer warranty.
 Keep in mind that both dealers and manufacturers deliberately include very short warranty periods as standard, since they know that your stair lift is likely to require frequent servicing.

 In fact, research done by Which.co.uk shows that the typical call-out fee is a minimum of £150 plus working hours for the engineer to fix your issue.
-In many cases the real costs of owning a stair lift therefore starts after the installation has been completed, and it require servicing.
+In many cases the real costs of owning a stair lift therefore start after the installation has been completed, and it requires servicing.

 Before deciding on buying a specific product, you should therefore ask for pricing on the required servicing once the short warranty period is finished.

 4. Pressure selling tactics

-Research show that about half of all stair lift customers experience pressure selling techniques by the sales agent.
+Research shows that about half of all stair lift customers experience pressure selling techniques by the sales agent.

 Typical pressure selling techniques include: